SkillsFundingAgency/das-technical-guidance/collections/_development_standards/platform-integration.md

 | Exception.innerException.source  | Microsoft.AspNetCore.DataProtection  |
 | Exception.innerException.message  | The key {GUID} was not found in the key ring.  |

+These exceptions correlate with users receiving an error page when signing in.

 To maintain zero-downtime releases for Apprenticeship Service applications and prevent other Data Protection exceptions, Data Protection keys should be persisted to the environment's Redis Cache, where the redis connection string and database number are in the application's configuration.